MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/salesforce-connector.md

 - BFB160
 - MET150
 - MOE150
-description: "Set up the Salesforce Graph connector for Microsoft Search"
+description: "Set up the Salesforce Microsoft Graph connector for Microsoft Search"
 ---
 <!---Previous ms.author: rusamai --->

-# Salesforce Graph connector
+# Salesforce Microsoft Graph connector

-The Salesforce Graph connector, allows your organization to index Contacts, Opportunities, Leads, Cases, and Accounts objects in your Salesforce instance.
+The Salesforce Microsoft Graph connector, allows your organization to index Contacts, Opportunities, Leads, Cases, and Accounts objects in your Salesforce instance.
 After you configure the connector and index content from Salesforce, end users can search for those items from any Microsoft Search client.

 > [!NOTE]
-> Read the [**Setup for your Graph connector**](configure-connector.md) article to understand the general Graph connectors setup instructions.
+> Read the [**Set up Microsoft Graph connectors in the Microsoft 365 admin center**](configure-connector.md) article to understand the general Microsoft Graph connectors setup instructions.

-This article is for anyone who configures, runs, and monitors a Salesforce Graph connector.
-It supplements the general setup process, and shows instructions that apply only for the Salesforce Graph connector.
+This article is for anyone who configures, runs, and monitors a Salesforce connector.
+It supplements the general setup process, and shows instructions that apply only for the Salesforce connector.
 This article also includes information about [Limitations](#limitations).

 >[!IMPORTANT]
->The Salesforce Graph connector currently supports Summer '19 or later.
+>The Salesforce connector currently supports Summer '19 or later.

 ## Before you get started